manuelmayer-dev/Macro-Deck-SinusBot-Plugin/README.md

 Control your SinusBot with Macro Deck!

 # Features
+- ### Button state = play state
+Sync the button state with the play state.
+This allows for example a animated gif when playing and a static icon when not playing.
 - ### Play file
 Play a file on your SinusBot
 - ### Stop playback
 Stop the playback on your SinusBot
 - ### Increase/decrease volume
 Increase/decrease the volume on your SinusBot

+# Helping with the translation
+All translation files are located under https://github.com/SuchByte/Macro-Deck-SinusBot-Plugin/tree/master/Resources/Languages
+## Adding/editing a translation file
+1. Fork this GitHub repository
+2. Add/edit the translation files
+3. Create a pull request of the forked repository
+### Note
+Please use the ISO names for the file name and for the __Language__ node in the file.
+For __LanguageCode__ use the ISO-639-1 code.
+You can find more information here: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

 ### This is a plugin for [Macro Deck 2](https://github.com/SuchByte/Macro-Deck), it does NOT function as a standalone app
 <img height="64px" src="https://macrodeck.org/images/works_with_macrodeck2.png" />